Create Placed and Routed DCP to Cross SLR¶

 Steps to Run¶

-java com.xilinx.rapidwright.examples.SLRCrosserGenerator -h.
-This will print all the available options to parameterize the SLR crossing output, example output below:
+Run the command below to print available options to parameterize the SLR crossing output

 ============================================================================== == SLR Crossing DCP Generator == ============================================================================== This RapidWright program creates a placed and routed DCP that can be imported into UltraScale+ designs to aid in high speed SLR crossings.
 See RapidWright documentation for more information.
 Option Description ------ ----------- -?, -h Print Help -a [String: Clk input net name] (default: clk_in) -b [String: Clock BUFGCE site name] (default: BUFGCE_X0Y218) -c [String: Clk net name] (default: clk) -d [String: Design Name] (default: slr_crosser) -i [String: Input bus name prefix] (default: input) -l [String: Comma separated list of (default: LAGUNA_X2Y120) Laguna sites for each SLR crossing] -n [String: North bus name suffix] (default: _north) -o [String: Output DCP File Name] (default: slr_crosser.dcp) -p [String: UltraScale+ Part Name] (default: xcvu9p-flgc2104-2-i) -q [String: Output bus name prefix] (default: output) -r [String: INT clk Laguna RX flops] (default: GCLK_B_0_1) -s [String: South bus name suffix] (default: _south) -t [String: INT clk Laguna TX flops] (default: GCLK_B_0_0) -u [String: Clk output net name] (default: clk_out) -v [Boolean: Print verbose output] (default: true) -w [Integer: SLR crossing bus width] (default: 512) -x [Double: Clk period constraint (ns)] (default: 1.538) -y [String: BUFGCE cell instance name] (default: BUFGCE_inst) -z [Boolean: Use common centroid] (default: false)